criteo/cluster-pack/README.md

 Its goal is to make your prod/dev Python code & libraries easiliy available on any cluster. cluster-pack supports HDFS/S3 as a distributed storage.

-The first examples use [Skein][skein].
-We will add more examples for other applications (like Pyspark, Dask) with other compute clusters (like mesos, kubernetes) soon.
+The first examples use [Skein][skein] (a simple library for deploying applications on Apache YARN) with HDFS storage.
+We intend to add more examples for other applications (like [PySpark](https://spark.apache.org/docs/latest/quick-start.html), [Dask](https://dask.org/), [Ray](https://ray.readthedocs.io/en/latest/index.html)) and S3 storage.

 ## Installation